PFS-CFDEM/.github/profile/README.md

 ---

+### V. New contact force model including the attractive an-der-Waals froce by Hamaker
+📂 `/CFDEM-PFS/LIGGGHTS/LIGGGHTS-PUBLIC/src/normal_model_hertz_fvdw.h`

+- To account for cohesion between particles or particles and walls
+- This model is implemented in LIGGGHTS (DEM solver)

+---

 ✅ **Summary of Advantages of PFS-CFDEM:**
 - Enhanced IB solver with built-in HIT forcing.
 - More accurate and flexible interface field and void fraction computation.
 - Improved robustness in periodic and multi-particle IB interactions.
 - Backward-compatible with the original CFDEM workflow.
+- New contact force model including VdW cohesion

 > 💡 *These developments are part of the PFS research effort to improve fully resolved simulations of particle-laden flows, enabling more accurate and efficient large-scale simulations.*